1015992/DavidLe/Tutorial.md

 forward=text[0];
 side=text[1];
 ```
 Within that is another if statement.
-That statement would be true when the variable is less than 0, else another if statement takes place seeing if the same variable is greater or equal to 0.
-When either of them are true a local variable is assigned to the variable, manipulating it to be a float data type.
-For the first if statement, the variable is multiplied by  negative one to then be divided by a float function set to 255.
-This float function converts the value into a float data type.
-For the second if statement, manipulate similar however, the variable is multiplied by a positive while the rest of the calculation is still the same.
+That statement would be true when the variable is less than 0.
+When it is true a local variable is then assigned to the stated variable, manipulating it to be a float data type.
+The variable is multiplied by -1 to then be divided by a float function set to 225 (converts values into a float data type).

-More information required:
+Which leads to another if statement in place, stating if the variable is less than 0.
+If it’s true then a section of code is processed.
+With the stated variable manipulated by first summing  the variable and value 255, before multiplied by 1 and then divided by float function set to value 255.
+Setting the data type to float.
+Then functions are used to activate the motor wheels, sending the value with the analogWrite function to necessary pin number (channel_a_enable).
+Calculated with a variable multiplied by 255.
+Along with digitalWrite another two pins to set the direction the wheels rotate.
+First digitalWrite mode set to “LOW” and the second digitalWrite set to “HIGH”.
+Similar list of code however, the analogWrite  is multiplied by the manipulated variable, and the order of digitalWrite modes is reversed for another list of variables.

+Another alternative if statement when the statement is false.
+If the variable is greater or equal to 0 then it true.
+Which the section is similar to the previous section of code however the local float variable is multiplied with the first analog function.
 ```
 if(forward<0)
     {